- Who We Are

 These design and development principles can be applied to new development, urban infill and revitalization, and preservation.
 They can be applied to all scales of development in the full range of places including rural Main Streets, booming suburban areas, urban neighborhoods, dense city centers, and even entire regions.

 New Urbanists want to see those human-scale neighborhoods return.
 We create tools to reform zoning and street design and develop underutilized building types—like shopfront houses and courtyard units—that contribute to diverse neighborhoods.
 We advocate for villages, towns, and cities consisting of neighborhoods designed around a five-minute walk from center to edge.
 These ideas are fundamental to New Urbanist thinking.
+Read our book about The 25 Great Ideas of the New Urbanism.

 New Urbanists make placemaking and public space a high priority.
 New Urbanist streets are designed for people—rather than just cars—and accommodate multimodal transportation including walking, bicycling, transit use, and driving.
 We believe in providing plazas, squares, sidewalks, cafes, and porches to host daily interaction and public life.